volusion/element/content/tutorials/building-an-element-page.md

 ---
-title: "Building An Element Page"
+title: 'Building An Element Page'
 ---

 This tutorial will cover creating new pages in Element, and the creation of custom blocks that you will put into those new pages.